Ket3r/script-server-wiki/Script-config.md

 ### `bash_formatting`
+(_up to v 1.16, inclusive.
+Replaced by output_format_)
 Enables ANSI escape command parsing and showing formatted output on the user interface.
 E.g. \033[01;31m is a bold red text
 Supported escape sequences: 16 text colors and 16 background colors, 4 text styles

 _Required_: no
 _Type_: boolean
 _Default_: true for linux and mac, false otherwise

+### `output_format`
+_(v 1.17)_
+Specifies how Script server should parse script output.
+At the moment 4 formats are supported:
+* `terminal` (default): enables ANSI escape command parsing and showing formatted output on the user interface.
+E.g. \033[01;31m is a bold red text.
+Additionally this format supports hyperlinks highlighting and inline images
+* `text`: no processing is done, script output is displayed as it is
+* `html`: script output is treated as HTML elements and is rendered correspondingly.
+Scripts/css are not supported, for those please use `html_iframe`
+* `html_iframe`: script output is treated as a complete HTML page (including linked CSS and script files).
+In this case, Script server has no control over output styling (font family, size, color, etc.)

+_Required_: no
+_Type_: string
+_Allowed values_: [terminal, text, html, html_iframe]
+_Default_: terminal

 ### `include`
 Allows to load configuration from another file.